 Example:

-.\Install.ps1 -Uninstall
+.\install.ps1 -Uninstall

 The script will unregister the module, copy the registry settings back and configure the Windows Default policy module as the active one.